smontanaro/spambayes/spambayes/README-DEVEL.txt

 spambayes-dev so that you can be warned about any planned changes.

 Translation is only feasible for 1.1 and above.
-No translation effort is planned for the 1.0.x release series.
+No translation effort is planned for the 1.0.x series of releases.

 To translate, you will need: